FAQ

 Does it smell?

 The burn time of fuel is relative to each individual model and is listed on the product page.
 The cost of operation is ± $1.50 per hour.
 The approximation is due to the environment in which the fireplace is being used and the setting of the adjustable burners.
-The cost of 1 liter/quart of bio-ethanol varies depending on brand, place and quantity of purchase.
+The cost of 1 liter/quart of bio-ethanol varies depending on brand, place, and purchase quantity.